 - To the chia gel, add the hemp seed oil, maple syrup and apple sauce and stir well to combine.

 - Now add the sugar, cinnamon, bicarbonate of soda, baking powder, salt and milk and stir again.

 - Add the grated carrot, stir, and pour in the flour and ground almonds.
-Stir gently to combine before mixing in the grated carrot.
+Stir gently to combine before mixing in the raisins.
 The mixture will be quite thick but still pourable, if it is too thick add 1-2 tbsp more coconut milk.

 - Pour the batter into the tin, flatten the top and bake in the centre of the oven for 35-40 minutes, or until an inserted skewer comes out clean.